 The beep test for the physical fitness assessment in the ADF, used alongside other measures of performance, is a test of occupational fitness to carry out active duties.
 It is very closely correlated with the 2.4km run in terms of aerobic capacity and cardiovascular fitness without the inclusion of any other data points.

-For more support on how to prepare for the Physical Fitness Assessment day, including specific guidance on how to fuel yourself with the proper nutrition and even the appropriate footwear to give yourself every possible advantage - reach out and chat to one of our team to learn more about how we can help you to perform to your best at your physical fitness assessment.
+For more support on how to prepare for the Physical Fitness Assessment day, including specific guidance on how to fuel yourself with the proper nutrition and even the appropriate footwear to give yourself every possible advantage - reach out and chat to one of our team and book in your 2 Week Trial.

 Michael and Carly both have walked the path you are about to take and are commited to help you get started with your training for a successful enlistment with free tips and articles.